boundtotheearth/tp/docs/UserGuide.md

 Format: `start ID`

-* Starts a timer for the project or task at the specified `ID`.
+* Starts a timer for the item at the specified `ID`.

-* Only 1 timer can be running for each project or task at any time.
+* Only 1 timer can be running for each item at any time.

-* You can refer to [`ID` Term](#id-term) for more information.
+* You can refer to [Index Term](#index-term) for more information.

 <div markdown="block" class="alert alert-info">

 :bulb:
-You can run timers for more than one project or task concurrently, if you are multi-tasking.
+You can run timers for more than one item concurrently, if you are multi-tasking.

 </div>